Aurora Clipper Rocket Glider Kit

 - Make a hole in the rear and front rail button locations marked on the side of the tubes to fit the t nuts.
 Insert the T nuts from the inside of the tube and install the T nuts, rail buttons and screws, don’t tighten them down really hard, just snug enough to not come out.
-On later kits these holes may be pre-cut for you.
+On later kits these may be pre installed for you.

 - The wing will be unfolded and mounted on the bottom of the body tube.
 You want the rear of the body tube to overhang the edge of your table by about 12″ so that the wing tips won’t prevent the wing from making full contact with the body tube.

 - Lightly sand the bottom fuselage wing line and apply a squiggle of glue about 1/2 wide to the body tube wing line, the wing joint, and 1/2″ on either side of the wing joint.